okadirkartal/OCER-APP/README.md

 Application.Infrastructure -> Infrastructure layer for Data Access,Repositories(Class Library)

-Application.Web -> Frontend Project(ASP.NET Core MVC) or could use ANGULAR FRONTEND APP in OCERAPP-UI folder
+Application.Web -> Frontend Project(ASP.NET Core MVC) or could use ANGULAR FRONTEND APP in OCER-APP-UI folder

 The API project should then be run on the Web project